userver-framework/userver/scripts/docs/en/userver/grpc.md

      process itself, but with the infrastructure
 * `active` — The number of currently active RPCs (created and not finished)

+## Unit tests and benchmarks

+* @ref scripts/docs/en/userver/tutorial/grpc_service.md shows how to test userver gRPC services and clients in gtest
+* @ref ugrpc::tests::Service and ugrpc::tests::ServiceBase can be used
+  to benchmark userver gRPC services and clients, as well as create more complex gtest tests with multiple services and perhaps databases.

 ----------

 @htmlonly <div class="bottom-nav"> @endhtmlonly